 In 2020, those leading business meetings learned how to engage their audiences virtually.
 In 2021, it’s time for them to master their presentation skills at a hybrid event (where there’s a mix of in-person and virtual attendees) since they are growing in popularity.

-Offering a few pointers today is Alison Squillacioti, a senior program manager with American Express Meetings & Events and a certified meeting and event planner, who just helped to organize a 400-person hybrid event.
+Offering a few pointers today is Alison Squillacioti, a senior program manager with American Express Meetings & Events and a certified meeting professional, who just helped to organize a 400-person hybrid event.

 Work to connect with the audience

 Even if you have as much energy as Tony Robbins, presenting to an audience sitting at home is a much different dynamic than presenting from a stage with a crowd 10 feet in front of you.